MaroueneA/shiftrx-mvp/README.md

 # ShiftRx MVP

 ShiftRx MVP is a minimal viable product for an AI-powered staffing solution designed for healthcare facility managers.
 It allows managers to quickly post shift details by sending natural language requests.
-The application processes the input using an LLM (OpenAI GPT-3.5 Turbo) to extract key shift details, which are then stored in a PostgreSQL database.
+The application processes the input using an LLM (OpenAI GPT-4o) to extract key shift details, which are then stored in a PostgreSQL database.

 ## Features

-- **Natural Language Processing:** Uses OpenAI's GPT-3.5 Turbo to parse shift details from a free-form text input.
+- **Natural Language Processing:** Uses OpenAI's GPT-4o to parse shift details from a free-form text input.
 - **RESTful API:** A single endpoint (`POST /shifts/create`) accepts user input and returns a confirmation with a unique shift ID.
 - **Database Persistence:** Shift details including position, start time, end time, rate, facility name, and location are stored in a PostgreSQL database.
 - **Robust Error Handling & Logging:** Comprehensive logging is implemented using Python's logging module.